Next-gen & W2 Advisors FAQ

 Yes, as long as the acquired revenue is being received as 1099.

-Is there a minimum amount of AUM required for the borrower?
+Minimum amount of AUM required for the borrower?

 Many conventional lenders will have an official minimum AUM requirement of $20M to $50M to be considered for even a small loan.
 The SBA itself does not have a minimum AUM requirement, but many SBA lenders do set a borrower minimum AUM of $20M to $30M.
 AdvisorLoans does not have a minimum AUM size we will work with for SBA loans, we even help advisors with no AUM get acquisition loans.